We’ll admit it: There are times we’ve been bitten by simple omissions we made laying the foundation for a Splunk environment.

 [RouterIndex] homePath = volume:CustomerIndexes/$_index_name/db coldPath = volume:CustomerIndexes/$_index_name/colddb thawedPath = $SPLUNK_DB/$_index_name/thaweddb

-Why this approach?
-Though the next admin might be unaware, once you set it, it’s difficult to miss when creating a new index via indexes.conf or the web interface.
-By using volumes, the volume’s “maxVolumeDataSizeMB” setting overrides the indexes “maxTotalDataSizeMB” setting.
+Though the next admin might be unaware, once you set it, it’s hard to miss when creating a new index via indexes.conf or the web interface.
+By using volumes, the volume’s “maxVolumeDataSizeMB” setting overrides the index’s “maxTotalDataSizeMB” setting.

 Splunk Best Practice #2: Use Apps and Add-Ons Wherever Possible

-As cliché as this phrase is nowadays, in the Splunk world, it pays to be the admin that says, “there’s an app for that”.
+As cliché as it sounds, in the Splunk world, it pays to be the admin that says, “There’s an app for that.”

-Let’s assume we have all of our Splunk nodes configured to use our deployment server.
-If not, then you can use this handy CLI command to do that on each instance:
+To do this, let’s first assume you have all of your Splunk nodes configured to use your deployment server.
+If not, you can use this handy command-line interface (CLI) command to do that on each instance:

 splunk set deploy-poll <IP_address/hostname>: splunk restart